Monday, January 26, 2009

 Whenever you hear grotesque and vile forms of Rap exalted over Shakespeare, or of graffiti artists praised over or equated with artists such as Michelangelo, you are hearing the inevitable dis-harmonies of Rousseau.

-What are the thoughts, what are the systems that must be put in place to impose them, that must follow from such thoughts as Rousseaus?
+What are the thoughts, what are the systems that must be put in place to impose them, that must follow from such thoughts as Rousseau's?
 What, I ask you, could possibly follow from such tenets than what already has?
 Namely the French Revolution, Marx, or our public educational system, Nazi Germany, the USSR, etc. I am not exaggerating, I’m not, and by the end of this series of posts, I think you’ll find it difficult to disagree.

 Now, now that that nasty little artificial reason has finally shoved its way upon the stage of humanity, and all things good and natural have been pushed to the back, here follows dut dum dah… its evil step child, Property.
-From the THE SECOND PART of “What Is the Origin of Inequality Among Men, and Is It Authorised By Natural Law, the first paragraph we've already seen, but note the others which follow from it, that of making the error of continuing an association with a women and her child:
+From the THE SECOND PART of “What Is the Origin of Inequality Among Men, and Is It Authorised By Natural Law", the first paragraph we've already seen, but note the others which follow from it, that of making the error of continuing an association with a woman and her child:

 “The simplicity and solitude of man’s life in this new condition, the paucity of his wants, and the implements he had invented to satisfy them, left him a great deal of leisure, which he employed to furnish himself with many conveniences unknown to his fathers: and this was the first yoke he inadvertently imposed on himself, and the first source of the evils he prepared for his descendants.
 For, besides continuing thus to enervate both body and mind, these conveniences lost with use almost all their power to please, and even degenerated into real needs, till the want of them became far more disagreeable than the possession of them had been pleasant.
 Men would have been unhappy at the loss of them, though the possession did not make them happy.”